John Herron (Pittsburgh politician)

 John Herron, served as Mayor of Pittsburgh from 1849 to 1850.
 He was a Whig.
 He was the son of Dr. Francis Herron, the well-known Presbyterian Minister.
 The Herrons were among the founding families of Pittsburgh.
-He captained the Duquesne Grays in the Mexican War during the Siege of Veracruz.
+He captained the Duquesne Grays in the Mexican-American War during the Siege of Veracruz.
 His war feats greatly enhanced his electability and President Zachary Taylor visited the city during Mayor Herron's term.